 In a microservice framework, an application is used to provide services and can be deployed on multiple instances.
 Some instances may become abnormal.
 If a consumer calls the application in this situation and does not perceive the abnormal instances, the call may fail.
 This affects service performance and availability.
 The outlier instance removal feature monitors the availability of instances and dynamically adjusts instances.
 This ensures successful service calls, and improves service stability and performance.

-In the following figure, a system includes Applications A, B, C, and D, where Application A calls Applications B, C, and D. If the instances of Application B, C, or D become abnormal and Application A does not identify the abnormal instances, a part of calls initiated by Application A fail.
-In the following figure, Application B has one abnormal instance, and Applications C and D each have two abnormal instances.
+A system includes Applications A, B, C, and D, where Application A calls Applications B, C, and D. If the instances of Application B, C, or D become abnormal and Application A does not identify the abnormal instances, a part of calls initiated by Application A fail.
+Application B has one abnormal instance, and Applications C and D each have two abnormal instances.
 If Applications B, C, and D have a large number of abnormal instances, the service performance and availability of Application A may be affected.

 To ensure service performance and availability, you can configure an outlier application removal policy.
 After the policy is configured, Enterprise Distributed Application Service (EDAS) can monitor the instance status of Applications B, C, and D, and dynamically add or remove instances to ensure successful service calls.